arbor-sim/arbor/example/gap_junctions/readme.md

 ## Network
 Cells are structured into groups ('cables') that are inter-connected by gap junctions; Groups are connected by synapses.
-The second cell of the first group (top left in diagram) has a current stimulus.
+The first cell of the first group (top left in diagram) has a current stimulus.

 ```